Bobby Cannavale: Career

 Cannavale began his acting career in the theater – with no acting training – and gained early film roles in Night Falls on Manhattan (1997) and The Bone Collector (1999), Cannavale became well known when he starred as Bobby Caffey for two seasons on Third Watch.
 Following this, in 2001, he starred with Alan Arkin in 100 Centre Street – which was written and directed by Sidney Lumet, his then-father-in-law.

 In 2002, he joined the cast of Ally McBeal for the last five episodes, but the show was then cancelled.
 Following this, he starred with Yancey Arias and Sheryl Lee in the miniseries Kingpin.
 In 2003, Cannavale briefly appeared on the last two episodes of Oz.
 He also appeared in the film The Station Agent as a man who befriends a little person removed from society.
 From 2004 to 2006, he had a recurring guest role on Will & Grace as Vince D'Angelo, the boyfriend (and eventual husband) of Will Truman (Eric McCormack).
 However, in the reboot, they are revealed not to be married.
 For this role, he won the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 2005.
 He has also appeared in the films The Guru (2002), Shall We Dance?
 (2004), Romance & Cigarettes (2005) and Snakes on a Plane, and guest-starred in Sex and the City, Six Feet Under, Oz, Law & Order – and its spin-off series Law & Order: Criminal Intent and Law & Order: Special Victims Unit.
 He appeared in The Take (2007) as Agent Steve Perelli, alongside John Leguizamo and Tyrese Gibson.

 Cannavale serves as the voice of Corado R. Ciarlo, known as "Babe", in the Ken Burns PBS film series The War (the story of World War II) from the perspective of the men who fought in combat and their loved ones at home.
 He also read the audiobook versions of Richard Price's 2008 novel Lush Life and Ed Falco's 2012 novel The Family Corleone.
 On August 25, 2008, ABC ordered his pilot Cupid, a remake of the 1998 program which had starred Jeremy Piven and Paula Marshall, to series.
 In the new version of the series, Cannavale starred opposite Sarah Paulson with script development overseen by original series creator Rob Thomas.
-ABC debuted Cupid on March 31, 2009, but cancelled the series after less than two months, on May 19, 2009.
+Cupid premiered on March 31, 2009, but was cancelled by ABC after less than two months, on May 19, 2009.